RonaldoKeng/RonaldoKeng/README.md

 # Ronaldo Keng

-👋 Hi, I’m @RonaldoKeng and I study Actuarial Studies with a full scholarship at UNSW in Sydney, Australia.
+👋 Hi, I’m @RonaldoKeng and I study Actuarial Studies (Co-op) at UNSW in Sydney, Australia.

 ## About me:
 - 🏡 I grew up in Shanghai and moved to Sydney in 2016.